RobertSundling/neato-botvac/README.md

 # Neato Botvac D3, D3 Pro, D4, D5, and D7 Firmware

+**Quick tip:** If you came here just to get firmware with a non-expired certificate, and otherwise know what you're doing, download the first link in the [Firmware download links](#firmware-download-links) section.
+It's good through February 19, 2025.

 ## Table of Contents

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->